Diffence: Fencing Membership Privacy With Diffusion Models: Methodology

 \subsubsection{Prediction Aggregation}

 By default, we adopt the aforementioned sample selection strategy as it consistently provides privacy protection without altering the model's accuracy.
 An alternative option is to aggregate the predictions of all generated samples instead of selecting one.
-This approach may yield superior results in specific contexts; for example, we observed that direct averaging of predictions from generated samples can enhance both privacy and utility when the diffusion model is trained on sufficient data.
-Further details on this are provided in Section \ref{sec:agg}.
+This approach may yield superior results in specific contexts; for example, we observed that direct averaging of predictions from generated samples can \textbf{enhance both membership privacy and model accuracy} when the diffusion model is trained on sufficient data.
+Further details on this are provided in Appendix \ref{sec:agg}.